|About Us News Resources Login Become a member Help Search|

-“They are not the only ones,” Nerdanel said, her fingers restlessly intwined in her pearls.
+“Nor are they the only ones,” Nerdanel said, her fingers restlessly entwined in her pearls.
 “If Baldor continues his agitating, I fear he may ruin the festival entirely.”

 “Baldor is Lord of Lamedon,” Imrahil explained for Thranduil’s benefit.
 “His father, Angbor, defended that region from the Southrons during the war.
 This has apparently made his son particularly sensitive to foreign incursions.”

 Thranduil frowned.
 “Legolas has suggested that our reception outside of Ithilien might be cooler than expected,” he admitted.